scala/scala-xml/README.md

 How to documentation is available in the [wiki](https://github.com/scala/scala-xml/wiki)

+The latest stable release of Scala XML is 1.2.0.

+Milestone releases of Scala XML version 2.0 are available, starting with 2.0.0-M1.
+See the changes for 2.0 in `CHANGELOG.md`.

 ## Maintenance status

 This library is community-maintained.
 The lead maintainer is [@aaron_s_hawley](https://github.com/ashawley).